debiki/talkyard-prod-one/README.md

       if you `git fetch` new minor versions of these scripts.
       We call scripts here "host scripts" since they run on the host operating system.
-      They aren't part of Talkyard itself — none of them would be relevant, if instead running Ty on Windows (not supported), for example.
+      They aren't part of Talkyard itself — none of them would be relevant, if instead running Ty on Windows (not supported).
-- `/opt/talkyard-v1/conf`: Stuff here is mounted read-only in Docker containers.
+- `/opt/talkyard-v1/conf`: Configuration, mounted read-only in Docker containers.
 - `/var/opt/talkyard/v1/`: Database storage, e.g. PostgreSQL and Redis.
 (Docker volumes.)
 - `/var/opt/talkyard/v1/uploads/`: Uploaded files, e.g. images.
 (A Docker volume.)
 - `/var/opt/backups/talkyard/v1/`: Backups. (_Not_ a Docker volume.)
-- `/var/log/talkyard/v1/`: Log files.
-(Docker volumes.)
+- `/var/lib/docker/`: Here's where Docker saves log files and downloaded Docker images.

-- `/var/lib/docker/`: Here's where Docker saves downloaded Docker images and json log files.
+If you want, mount `/var` and `/var/opt/backups` on different disks.
+If you expect people to upload lots of big files, you could open `scripts/create-volumes.sh`, edit the line with `docker volume create talkyard-v1-uploads`, and mount it on a separate & big disk.

-So, if you want, mount some or all of `/var`, `/var/log` and `/var/opt/backups` on different disks.
-If you expect people to upload lots of big files, you could mount `/var/opt/talkyard/v1/uploads` on its own disk too, or connect to some S3 compatible cloud storage (not yet implemented `[cloud_storage]`).
+Or connect to some S3 compatible cloud storage (not yet implemented `[cloud_storage]`).

 Installation instructions